Graduate School Resources

-Sanger Learning & Career Center: The center offers GRE verbal, math and writing preparatory classes.
+Sanger Learning Center: The center offers GRE verbal, math and writing preparatory classes.
 These classes meet twice a week and are offered throughout the year.
 Find out when the next class starts on the class schedule.

 The GRE: The Graduate Record Examinations (GRE) is the standardized test used by graduate schools to evaluate the qualifications of applicants and the ability to succeed in a graduate level program.
 The test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills.
 The GRE Subject Tests gauge undergraduate achievement in 8 specific fields of study.
 Check with your graduate program for subject test requirements, keeping in mind these are generally not required in the liberal arts except for comparative literature and psychology degrees.